peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

         System.IComparable,
         System.IEquatable

 This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called  `PeterO.Numbers.EFloat`  in the `PeterO.Numbers` library (in .NET), or  `com.upokecenter.numbers.EFloat`  in the `com.github.peteroupc/numbers` artifact (in Java).
-This new class can be used in the  `CBORObject.FromObject(Object)` method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an  `EFloat`  as a parameter or return value.
+This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an `EFloat`  as a parameter or return value.

 Represents an arbitrary-precision binary floating-point number.
 Consists of an integer mantissa and an integer exponent, both arbitrary-precision.
 The value of the number equals mantissa * 2^exponent.
 This class also supports values for negative zero, not-a-number (NaN) values, and infinity.